pduranti/mercadolibre.github.com/_posts/guide/for-sellers/manage-listing/2012-05-08-modify-listing.markdown

 Note: the JSON sent must not contain the Item ID.

-If your property has been successfully modified, you will receive a "200 OK" response status.
-Keep in mind that it can take some time until you see the property’s information refreshed.
+If your item has been successfully modified, you will receive a "200 OK" response status.
+Keep in mind that it can take some time until you see the item’s information refreshed.

 ### Add new descriptions ### {#addtext}